nikolatosamja/Kodetest/SecretAgent/README.md

 # Find the secret agent

 Someone has infiltrated your regiment.
-It is your job, as the commanding officer, to write a function, that finds this secret agent.
+It is your job, as the commanding officer, to write a function that finds this secret agent.

 You know the following: